-BritMums and it’s founders are frequently commentators on parenting, blogging and other lifestyle topics.
-We have appeared on Radio 4′s Woman’s Hour and various BBC Radio programmes, and in Red Magazine, The Times, Independent, Guardian, The FT.
-We regularly speak at industry events and have served as judges on several awards schemes, including Tesco Mum of the Year, Funny Women, Dream a Big Dream and Editorial Intelligence.
+BritMums’ founders are frequent commentators on parenting, blogging and other lifestyle topics.
+We have appeared on Radio 4’s Woman’s Hour and various BBC Radio programmes, LBC Radio, BBC News The Papers, Sky News and in Red Magazine, The Times, Independent, Guardian, The FT.
+We regularly speak at industry events and have served as judges on several awards schemes, including Travel Perspective’s campaign awards, Mum of the Year, Funny Women, Dream a Big Dream and Editorial Intelligence.

 A large number of mum bloggers – mothers who write blogs – are meeting in the flesh, at Moorgate in London, for BritMumsLive.
 It’s like any other conference, except for the babies – people come partly to share knowledge and partly to cement existing relationships.
 Read more.